top of page

 The Youth Center’s normal operating hours are:

-Monday, Tuesday, Thursday, Friday 2:00 – 8:00 pm.
-Hours may change due to, early dismissal, and school breaks.
-The Life House Youth Center observes City and national holidays.
+Monday, Tuesday, Thursday, Friday 2:00 – 7:00 pm.
+Hours may change due to early dismissal, and school breaks.
+The Life House Youth Center observes city and national holidays.
 Hours and program schedules are subject to change without prior notice.
+In the event of an unscheduled closing, there will be a sign posted on our door and we will make every effort to make the announcement public on various platforms.
+This may include social media, school announcements, and mass communications via text and/or email.

 SIGN-IN/OUT PROCEDURE